iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

-# oktoflow/IIP-Ecosphere platform: Maven plugins for application/platform instantiation and testing
+# oktoflow platform: Maven plugins for application/platform instantiation and testing

 Maven plugin for the following platform configuration tasks (represented as Maven goals in untypical notation).